sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/courses/curriculum.md

 | 1055043     | Statistics                                           | Second   | 6   | SECS-S/01 |

-## Third year
+## Third Year

-During the third year there is a compulsory course that allows you to complete computer training (Foundations of Computer Science).
+During the third year, there is a compulsory course that allows you to complete computer training (Foundations of Computer Science).

 Students then have the opportunity to choose in which direction to deepen their preparation, choosing three courses out of the Applied Computer Science group and one course out of the Law and Economics group.